MFlowCode/MFC/README.md

 $ open ~/.bash_profile
 ```

 An editor should open.
-Please paste the following lines into it.
+Please paste the following lines into it before saving the file.
 If you wish to use a version of GNU's GCC other than 11, modify the first assignment.
 These lines ensure that LLVM's Clang, and Apple's modified version of GCC, won't be used to compile MFC.
 Further reading on `open-mpi` incompatibility with `clang`-based `gcc` on macOS: [here](https://stackoverflow.com/questions/27930481/how-to-build-openmpi-with-homebrew-and-gcc-4-9).
 We do *not* support `clang` due to conflicts with our Silo dependency.

 ```console
 # === MFC MPI Installation ===